Food from Plants

 Wild Syringa (Burkea africana) edible tree resin

 Many African trees extrude edible gums and resin.
 Notable Vachellia ssp. and Senegalia ssp. (old name: Acacias) are known for their edible gums.
-Ju/’hoansi people are collecting and eating whatever edible gums and resins they find on the go.
-In…
+Khoi-sani people collect and eat whatever edible gums and resins they find on the go.
+In our…

 Bamboo shoot harvesting at the Red River

-With more than 70 species of bamboo over the country, we can easily find bamboo thickets anywhere in Vietnam.
-Many of them could nurture one of the most popular and favored vegetarian foods for Vietnamese people, which is bamboo shoot…
+With more than 70 bamboo species throughout the country, we can easily find bamboo thickets anywhere in Vietnam.
+Many could nurture one of the most popular and favored vegetarian foods for Vietnamese people, bamboo shoot harvesting.
+Two main types of…

 Breadfruits (Artocarpus altilis) in Central Africa